Nishant7007/EVA-8/Session_2.5-pytorch101/README.md

 Assignment description: Take the image and a random number as input and predicted the image label and its sum with the random number as output.

-I have taken 3 convolutional layers and 3 fully connected layers:
+layers Description: I have taken 3 convolutional layers and 3 fully connected layers:

     # Convolutional layers to process the image
     self.conv1 = nn.Conv2d(1, 32, kernel_size=3) --> conv layer with 32 kernels each with size 3*3
     self.conv2 = nn.Conv2d(32, 64, kernel_size=3) --> conv layer with 64 kernels each with size 3*3